 - a.
-Forever Green Campaign planted more than 3000 various plants across Bahrain. - b.
-Using Electric Forklift instead of Diesel Forklift to avoid environmental pollution. - c.
-Installed Solar system in the Hidd warehouse.
+Forever Green Campaign planted more than 2,000 various plants across Bahrain. - b.
+Continue to use Electric Forklift instead of Diesel Forklift to avoid environmental pollution. - c.
+Continued reliance on solar system to have green energy in Hidd Warehouse.